Mead High School

 Mead High School (also Mead Senior High School, MHS) is a four-year public secondary school in Fairwood, Washington, United States, on the north side of the Spokane urban area.
-MHS is one of two traditional high schools in the Mead School District #354 and has an enrollment of around 1,600.
+MHS is one of two traditional high schools (Mt.
+Spokane) in the Mead School District (#354) and has an enrollment of around 1,600.
 The school colors are navy blue and gold and the mascot is a panther.

+History

+In 2025, a family filed a federal lawsuit against Mead School District (#354), alleging that Mead High School administrators and coaches failed to protect student football players from racist harassment, hazing, gang rape, and assault and battery over a period of two years.
+The school district was ordered to pay $17 million to its victims in June of 2026.

 Academics

 Beyond required classes in the core academic areas (math, science, social studies, and English), MHS offers a wide variety of elective courses including an honors and Advanced Placement (AP) program, world languages (French, German, and Spanish), physical education, professional/technical education, music, art, and theatre.